reneesaks/psback/README.md

 # Java Documentation

 Documentation is available at the project root(live version).
 Use the same credentials as for Swagger UI login.
-To create Java documentation with Javadoc run the following maven command `mvn javadoc:javadoc`.
+To create Java documentation with Javadoc run the following maven command `mvn javadoc:javadoc -D-html5`.
 Documentation will be created in `/target/site/apidocs/index.html`.

 # Accessing H2 database